 print(f"Similarity: {sim:.3f}, Document: {doc}")Recommendation system

-Analyze user behavior history vectors to discover user preferences and recommend similar items.
+Analyze embeddings from a user's behavior history to identify interests and recommend similar items.

 import dashscope